gguex/SemSim_AutoCor/code_python/README.md

 ## Main scripts

-The pipeline for the computation of autocorrelation take 3 steps:
+The pipeline for obtaining results take 2 preliminary scripts (1, 2) and 3 computation scripts (3, 4, 5):

 1. The text processing to extract nouns, verbs, adjectives, and adverbs from a raw text file.
 2. The computation of the similarity matrix between terms from a POS-selection file (containing only nouns, verbs, adjectives or adverbs) along with the frequencies of each terms.
-3. The computation of the autocorrelation from a POS-selection file and a similarity matrix
+3. The computation of the autocorrelation from a POS-selection file and a similarity matrix.
+4. The computation of the Local Indicator of Spatial Autocorrelation (LISA) on every token from a POS-selection file and a similarity matrix.
+5. The computation of a (n_token x n_group) membership matrix Z from a POS-selection file and a similarity matrix.

-The pipeline work with the help of extensions added to the end of the raw text file to ease the workflow.
+The pipeline works with the help of suffixes to ease the workflow.

 **1_text_preprocessing.py** : This script take a raw text file and create five text files: One file containing every token with POS tag, and 4 POS-selection files, and only token only file.